henryfreel/carouselMock/README.md

 Time Spent
 -
 wayyyyyyy more than 10. idk exactly how much but probably like 15-20 but i went to town on it.
 There were not enough hours in the day this week.
+A lot of my push segues got messed up when i started adding a lot screens and using modals to go into the middle of a push flow so i had to change some of them to modals.

 User Stories